MoonKang/Robust_LaneDetection/README.md

 In order to identify position of vehicle, I have used min and max of x-pixel from unwarped image and took average of it and compared with the center of image.
 After taking the difference, I have multiplied with meter per x-pixel to derive its position. (line 598).

-### Output
-* Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.
-![alt text][image8]